-- Affinity with experimental work & optical diagnostics - · Background knowledge on combustion and diagnostics - Motivation and a hands-on mentality white holes' in premixed turbulent combustion kernels: analysis
+- Affinity with experimental work & optical diagnostics - Background knowledge on combustion and diagnostics - Motivation and a hands-on mentality

 Figure 2.
-Radially integrated OH\ intensity obtained in the EHPC as a function of axial distance and time, with a contour defined by the intensity at the location of the steady flame lift-off length.
+Radially integrated OH intensity obtained in the EHPC as a function of axial distance and time, with a contour defined by the intensity at the location of the steady flame lift-off length.

-Supervisor 2nd supervisor Rob Bastiaans Available for ME-SET-AT- Company Internal / External N.A.
-Internal TU/A EINDHOVEN UNIVERSITY OF Starting date Exp./Num./Design Q2 2023 Theoretical and numerical
+Supervisor Rob Bastiaans

+2nd supervisor

+Company N.A.

+Internal / External Internal

+Starting date Q2 2023

+Exp./Num./Design Theoretical and numerical